kragen/stoneknifeforth/README.md

 in 2 million instructions, given the complexity of the Oberon language.

+R. Kent Dybvig used the same criterion; speaking of the 1985–1987 development of Chez Scheme, [he writes][dybvig]:

+> At some point we actually instituted the following rule to keep a
+> lid on compilation overhead: if an optimization doesn’t make the
+> compiler itself enough faster to make up for the cost of doing the
+> optimization, the optimization is discarded.
+This ruled out several
+> optimizations we tried, including an early attempt at a source
+> optimizer.

 [3]: http://www.ics.uci.edu/~franz/Site/pubs-pdf/BC03.pdf "Oberon — the overlooked jewel"
+[dybvig]: http://www.cs.indiana.edu/~dyb/pubs/hocs.pdf "The Development of Chez Scheme"

 Far-Fetched Ways This Code Could Actually be Useful
 ---------------------------------------------------